HI-FRIENDS-SDC2/hi-friends/docs/introduction.md

 HI-FRIENDS has implemented a scientific workflow for accomplishing the SDC2.
 This workflow and the associated scripts have been published in a gitHub repository, including also the software environments and other elements (i.e. conda environments, docker containers or jupyter notebooks) to facilitate its re-execution.

-The software is published in a GitHub repository (see below).
+The software is published in a [GitHub repository](https://github.com/HI-FRIENDS-SDC2/hi-friends).
 It is intended for SKA community members interested to know about the software analysis that will be performed on the SKA data.
 This documentation aims at assisting these scientists to understand, re-use the published scientific workflow as well as to verify it.

 ## Software general description and where is stored